-How do the American Cancer Society’s new guidelines differ from current colorectal cancer screening recommendations?
 Why do you think they have made this change?

 Additionally, there is a strong desire and a high level of motivation to reduce premature deaths from colorectal cancer.
 Almost 70% of colorectal cancers diagnosed below age 50 are already stage III or IV, meaning the cancer has spread to the lymph nodes or beyond.
-When diagnosed at earlier stages, current treatment options are more successful.
+When the disease is diagnosed at earlier stages, current treatment options are more successful.

 What about individuals younger than 45?
 What should they look out for?

-First, a portion of younger patients with colorectal cancer have a hereditary condition or other medical conditions that increase their risk of this disease.
+A portion of younger patients with colorectal cancer have a hereditary condition or other medical conditions that increase their risk of this disease.
 So, it’s important to know your family history and understand associated cancer risks.